Don’t let anyone take that fire and light from you.

 In my life and my recovery, I try to be a good and decent human.
 I am definitely not perfect and make so many mistakes but I hope I get points for really trying.

-I have a full time job that I don’t really speak of much or on here.
+I have a full time job that I don’t really speak of much.
 I do work quite a bit though.
 My blog and advocacy work are on the side.
+You can follow me here on LinkedIn!

 This Blog…